SarahQlash/seleniumFramework/README.md

 allure-results this where the output of test

 # Component of pages
 	1- Page Base
 	2- sign up page
 	3- login page
 	4- home page
 # Component of tests
 	1- Test base
 	2- user sign up  with DDT by JSON >> user sign up then logout then login reading data from JSON file 3- user sign up  with Faker lib >>  user sign up then logout then login reading data from Faker Lib 4- get response body by RestAssured and save it in html file
 # Component of utilities
 	1- it's a helper take the screen shoot of failure
 # Component of data
 	it's a java classes for data read/write data

-<dd> This is simple project for sige up using seleium framework , you can run the project on different browsers chrome ,firfox and ie </dd>
+This is simple project for sige up using seleium framework , you can run the project on different browsers chrome ,firfox and ie .